TrashCatCait/uefi-bootloader/README.md

 ### Other/Runtime Issues:
 So if you encounter a problem during running and you suspect it's a bug or mistake please file a detailed report.
 Describing the bug and anything you did to cause it and the type of media you booted off of and any other details that are relevant for example a display/graphics issue. please include details about you display/graphics setup.

+### Known Issues:
+- On some B450 motherboards GOP doesn't seem to be set correctly and it seems to always revert to 1024x768 or just report as such(not sure yet)

 ---

 # Contributing: